-- Statement of financial responsibility, giving name and address of sponsor.
+Statement of financial responsibility, giving name and address of sponsor.
 International students are not eligible for Federal Financial Aid.
-Each applicant must show that he/she will be fully supported either by private or governmental sources. - 3.
+Each applicant must show that he/she will be fully supported either by private or governmental sources.

 An official copy of TOEFL (Test of English as a Foreign Language) scores for all whose native language is not English.
-A minimum TOEFL score of 500 on the paper test, or a minimum TOEFL score of 173 on the computer test, is required for admission.
-TOEFL scores will be accepted only from Educational Testing Service, Princeton, New Jersey, USA 08546, not from the applicant. - 4.
+A minimum TOEFL score of 500 on the paper test, or a minimum TOEFL score of 500 on the paper test, or a minimum TOEFL score of 500 on the paper test, or a minimum TOEFL score of 500 on the paper test, or a minimum TOEFL score of 500 on the paper test, or a minimum TOEFL score of 500 on the paper test, or a minimum TOEFL score of 500 on the paper test, or a minimum TOEFL score of 500 on the paper test, or a minimum TOEFL score of 500 on the paper test, or a minimum TOEFL score of 500 on the paper test, or a minimum TOEFL score of 500 on the paper test. score of 173 on the computer test, is required for admission.
+TOEFL scores will be accepted only from Educational Testing Service, Princeton, New Jersey, USA 08546, not from the applicant.
 Complete and official transcripts of high school and college work, translated into English.
-High school graduates must have graduated in the top half of his/her graduating class.
-Students with college credits must meet the academic requirements demanded of all other transfer students. - 5.
+Students with college credits must meet the academic requirements demanded of all other transfer students.

 ACT (American College Test) scores: The ACT test must be taken prior to admission.

-In addition, all international transfer students must follow Immigration and Naturalization Service regulations in effecting the transfer of schools.
+In addition, all international transfer students must follow U.S. Citizenship and Immigration Service regulations in effecting the transfer of schools.